heyayushhere/heyayushhere/README.md

 ---

-👋 Hi, I'm Ayush Jha, a computer science enthusiast and passionate developer.
+<p>👋 Hi, I'm Ayush Jha, a computer science enthusiast and passionate developer.
 I love building web applications, Android apps, and exploring new technologies.
-When I'm not coding, you can find me doing something else interesting or contributing to open-source projects.
+     When I'm not coding, you can find me doing something else interesting or contributing to open-source projects.</p>

 - 🔭 I’m currently working on **Web Applications and Android Apps**
 - 🌱 I’m currently learning **Flutter and Dart**